projectcalico/calico/README.md

 ### Debs and RPMs

-The `Makefile` has targets for building debs and RPMS for different platforms.
+The `Makefile` has targets for building debs and RPMs for different platforms.
 By using docker, the build does not need to be run on the target platform.
 ```
-make trusty-deb
-make xenial-deb
+make deb
 make rpm
 ```
 The packages (and source packages) are output to the dist directory.

-By default, packages are built with a "snapshot" version number that is greater than the current release version.

 ### Stand-alone bundle